 |Day 8||Day Trip to Krka National Park & Šibenik||Split|

 |Day 10||Depart Split|

-Upon arrival at the airport, a private transfer will take you to your hotel to check-in (40 minutes).
+Welcome to Dubrovnik!
+Upon arrival at the airport, you'll drive to your hotel to check in.
 Depending on your arrival time, the rest of the day will be yours to settle in and explore the historic city on your own.

 In the late afternoon, hop aboard a cable car and ride to the top of Srđ Mountain for stunning views of Dubrovnik and the nearby Elafiti Islands.
-Stretch your legs and enjoy unobstructed views of the city as you walk back down the hill.
-Be sure to take the path going down for the best views and the most direct route home.
+For some exercise, you can walk back down the hill while enjoying views of the city below.

 Day 2: Sea Kayaking around Lokrum Island & City Walls

 Explore Dubrovnik from the water and go on a half-day guided kayaking tour around the city and Lokrum Island—the closest island to Dubrovnik.